Shenandoah (film): Plot

+Production

+Location scenes were filmed near Eugene, Oregon.
+Working titles included: Fields of Honor and Shenandoah Crossing.
+The film broke box office records in Virginia, the story's locale.

 Reception

+The film was particularly successful at the box office within the state of Virginia, the movie's locale, where it broke records for ticket sales.

 Howard Thompson of The New York Times called the film "a pretty good Civil War drama" with Stewart "perfectly cast," though he thought it was "too long.
 Under the overly detailed direction of Andrew V. McLaglen, it hits and hangs onto many a static snag."
-Variety stated that "the Technicolor film, despite a neuter title, packs drama, excitement and an emotional quality certain National Parks particularly reflected in the climax — which should find better-than-average reception in the general market ...
-Stewart, seldom without a cigar butt in the corner of his mouth, endows his grizzled role with a warm conviction."
-Philip K. Scheuer of the Los Angeles Times called it "a curious film for this day and age, a kind of anachronistic throwback to the bucolic ...
+Philip K. Scheuer of the Los Angeles Times called it "a curious film for this day and age, a kind of anachronistic throwback to the bucolic...
 Nevertheless, it serves as a reminder of homely virtues and homilies, as spoken, mostly, by James Stewart.
 He creates a unique character and sustains it convincingly through stress and tragic change."
 Leo Sullivan of The Washington Post praised it as "an engrossing film with lots of heart and even a soul," adding, "Playing with splendid conviction, Stewart forgoes his usual tricks to gain sympathy for this widower who has raised six sons and an equally sturdy daughter.
 His performance is a thoughtful study in one man's attempt at neutrality."

+Variety stated that "the Technicolor film, despite a neuter title, packs drama, excitement and an emotional quality certain National Parks particularly reflected in the climax — which should find better-than-average reception in the general market ...
+Stewart, seldom without a cigar butt in the corner of his mouth, endows his grizzled role with a warm conviction."
 The Monthly Film Bulletin wrote, "Basically sentimental, the film even includes a scene where the longstanding but still sorrowing widower philosophizes about life over his wife's grave, but the treatment often has a freshness and humour which show that McLaglen has learned from his admiration for John Ford ...
 James Stewart, whose laconic drawl makes the dialogue sound funnier than it really is, gives one of the best performances of his career."
-The film was particularly successful at the box office within the state of Virginia, the movie's locale, where it broke records for ticket sales.
-The film has a 100% rating on Rotten Tomatoes.